 If you’re an ardent casino lover, the Poker game is one you would naturally love.
 The excitement and sense of competition are quite challenging.
 Now, talking about Poker Tournaments, Poker is still the game on the lips of casino players.

-Based on the level of experience I have attained on the game over the years, I’ll show you in this article just how easy and fun it is to participate in the tournaments.
+Based on the level of experience I have attained in the game over the years, I’ll show you in this article just how easy and fun it is to participate in the tournaments.
 Before we dive into that, let’s explain what a Poker tournament is.

 What is a Poker Tournament?

 Tournament Poker is easy to play and understand.
-Whether you’re playing a sit n go, also known as single table tournament (STT), or playing a multi-table tournament (MTT), all the players have to put up buy-in, which qualifies them to get a share of the tournament chips.
+Whether you’re playing a sit n go, also known as a single table tournament (STT), or playing a multi-table tournament (MTT), all the players have to put up buy-in, which qualifies them to get a share of the tournament chips.

 The Tournament is different from cash games where players have buy-ins for different amounts and play until they decide to leave.
 With tournament poker, you don’t leave the table until the set time has been reached.